blu/hello-mir-gles2/README.md

 	/opt/click.ubuntu.com/hello-egl/

 The primer runs in both normal and desktop mode, and loops endlessly.
-To stop the program press 'ESC' on a kbd (if you have one attached/paired) or left-side swipe to bring up Launcher and do a quit from there.
+To stop the program press 'ESC' on a kbd (if you have one attached/paired) or left-side swipe to bring up Launcher and quit from there.
 The system restart is necessary only the first time - subsequent builds don't need it - just build and then launch from the icon.
 Logs from a run session can be seen under:

 	~/.cache/upstart/application-click-hello-egl_hello-egl_0.1.log